There are many ways to keep power and attraction in a relationship.

 - They like you, both physically and personally

-- They’re around the upper end of SMV you can realistically get
+- They’re on the upper end of SMV you can realistically get

 Your overall value confers power in three different ways: